OpenSourceMasters/hbase-writer/trunk/README.txt

   mvn clean package

 The hbase-writer-x.x.x.jar should be in the target/ directory.
-You can get the hadoop, hbase and log4j dependency jars from your ${HOME}/.m2/repository/ directory.
+You can get the hadoop, hbase and log4j dependency jars from your ${HOME}/.m2/repository/ directory or from ${HBASE_HOME}/lib.
 For example:
   cp ${HOME}/.m2/repository/org/apache/hadoop/hbase/0.20.1/hbase-0.20.1.jar ${HERITRIX_HOME}/lib/
   cp ${HOME}/.m2/repository/org/apache/hadoop/zookeeper/3.2.1/zookeeper-3.2.1.jar ${HERITRIX_HOME}/lib/